Low-profile Napa County special districts do high-impact jobs

 It is headquartered in a building tucked away in the back of a lot on Melvin Road in American Canyon.
 Finding the place can be difficult.
 There is no sign along the road, only a mailbox with an address and a long, narrow driveway.

-But find it you must to see a meeting of the district's board of trustees.
+But to find it, you must see a meeting of the district's board of trustees.
 There are no videos and the sessions aren’t televised.
 You’re either there live or you’ve missed it.

 On May 10, the district board held a 7 p.m. meeting at the headquarters.
 Board members are appointed by Napa County and its five cities.